Tuition Fee

 £80,000 – £150,000+ per year

-What Qualifications Do You Need to be an Architect in the UK
+What Do You Need to Be an Architect?

 How to become an architect in the UK?
 To become a fully qualified architect in the UK, you typically need to complete the following qualifications: